 Pulling Back the Curtain on

-The Center for Medical Progress’ undercover video series puts a human face on the unborn.
+Center for Medical Progress’ undercover video series puts a human face on the

 One of the visceral reasons why the ongoing series of videos showing just how much Planned Parenthood profits from its blood business makes people angry is that it puts a face on the unborn.
 Abortion has managed to maintain a certain degree of social acceptability precisely because its grislier side has been methodically kept under wraps.
 "Nothing to see here, folks," declares the man behind the curtain, and when that man (or woman) is dressed in a white coat, the declaration acquires an even greater measure of credibility from a society that flatters itself for being "scientific."
 Till, sometimes, the curtain is pulled back, and the man in the white coat adds the disclaimer: "I’m not a doctor, but I play one …" for Planned Parenthood.